Practical Climate Action Training for People, Communities, and the Nonprofits

 Icon of a woman standing behind the counter of an old fashioned small town diner

-• decrease in tourism
+• decline in tourism & income

 Icon of an older couple from a small rural town with canes and holding hands